formlio/forml/docs/workflow/topology.rst

 composed with).
 When connected to a real worker, the Future node will automatically collapse and disappear from the topology.

-The following example demonstrates the functionality of the *Future* nodes:
+The following example demonstrates the effect when using the *Future* nodes:

 .. code-block:: python
     :linenos: